 To provide you with the skills you need to carry out your research professionally and effectively, we have created the Reading Researcher Development Programme (RRDP).

 Academic language and writing support for international & EU doctoral researchers

-The Graduate School, in conjunction with the University’s International Study and Language Institute (ISLI), has a range of courses designed to help doctoral researchers maintain, improve and develop their academic English.
+The Graduate School, in conjunction with the University’s International Study and Language Institute (ISLI), has a range of courses designed to help international and EU doctoral researchers maintain, improve and develop their academic English.

 Develop your leadership capabilities